-$^{117}$ As assessed by the independent verification
+122 As assessed by the independent verification

-the National Council for Land-use Planning (CNAT in French) is set up by mid-2022 by a legal act, that also defines its missions, its organization and its functioning as a multi-sector structure for consultation, orientation, advice and assistance to the government, ensuring synergies with other existing structures including the National Commission for Land Reform; a first meeting of the CNAT is organized by [end of 2022] and a meeting is held at least annually afterwards; Provincial and Local Land Use Planning Councils (CPAT and CLAT in French) are set up by legal acts in at least two pilot provinces by [end of 2023], and in all the other PIREDD by the end of 2026.

-A national directory of soil and subsoil natural resources, in terms of inventories of natural, renewable and non-renewable resources, is performed by the end of 2023 on the basis of the information provided
+which requested the opinion of the Constitutional Court to rule on the constitutionality of this draft law; Bill to be placed on the docket for the March 2023 legislative session; the National Council for Land-use Planning (CNAT in French) is set up by In progress: The establishment of the CNAT depends on the adoption of the law by the Ass. mid-2022 by a legal act, that also defines its missions, its organization Nat. and its promulgation by the President of the and its functioning as a multi-sector structure for consultation, Republic. orientation, advice and assistance to the government, ensuring synergies with other existing structures including the National Commission for Land Reform; a first meeting of the CNAT is organized by [end of 2022] and a meeting is held at least annually afterwards; Provincial and Local Land Use Planning Councils (CPAT and CLAT in French) are set up by legal acts in at least two pilot provinces by [end of 2023], and in all the other PIREDD by the end of 2026.
+A national directory of soil and subsoil natural resources, in terms of Directory outline approved by the Council of inventories of natural, renewable and non-renewable resources, is Ministers on June 17, 2022. performed by the end of 2023 on the basis of the information provided by the sectoral ministries by 2022, and makes it possible to draw up a preliminary draft of the Land Use Planning Atlas bringing together the cartographic representation of the directory data as well as the existing sector allocations and those projected Regarding existing land use disputes, an arbitration process is initiated and driven, in compliance with the law, by the relevant competent authority (Prime Minister, Provincial Governor, local authority) on the basis of directives proposed by the regional planning council of the level concerned (national, provincial or local) for at least [2-5] allocation conflicts in priority protected areas.